EchterAlsFake/VidFetch_Discord_Bot/README.md

-# STATUS

-## NOT WORKING

-### There are some problems with Pytube.
-I will continue developing if they fixed them.

 # Vid Fetch Discord Bot
+## Status: ✔

 # [Invite Link](https://discord.com/oauth2/authorize?client_id=1093631510428516434&permissions=2147486720&scope=bot)

-## What is it?
+# What is it?

-Vid Fetch Bot is a Discord Bot, that downloads YouTube Videos and sends them back to the user as .m4a file.
+Vid Fetch Bot is a Discord Bot, which downloads YouTube Videos and sends them back to the user as .m4a file.
+It can download all kind of music videos in average of 30 seconds.
+It has an easy application command interface.

 The Bot was created on 6th April in 2023 by EchterAlsFake

-## Hosting:

-I have hosted the Bot on my old Laptop now.
-I can't guarantee for any stability.
-It might be the case that you get random crashes.
-Note, that this is my first project!

-I need some experience, so give me time to fix all errors that maybe happen.
+# Availability

+I have no money for servers.
+I am currently hosting this Bot on my old Laptop with my own Network.
+My Internet speed is 12.5 Megabytes per second (100000).
+It should be no problem to down and upload all videos.
+My Laptop is ancient.
+You can expect, that it maybe crashes or sometimes anything gets stuck.
+In this case, Just come back and try again later ;)

-## Official Server:
+## Official Community Server:

 ### [Invite Link](https://discord.gg/CFTNHxgXje)